 Visitors should try the to Pine Country Restaurant for breakfast and pie or even pie for breakfast.

 Rod's Steak House, which opened in 1946, has long been a reliable spot for a good burger or a steak.
-Red Raven Restaurant, which serves fine cuisine at modest prices, is another good option.
+Red Raven Restaurant, a fine dining spot with modest prices, is another good option.

 Grand Canyon Hotel is one of Arizona's oldest inns.
 Other historic hotels brag about visits by presidents and Hollywood stars while Grand Canyon Hotel boasts that it hosted naturalist John Muir, the Vanderbilts and the King of Siam. http://bit.ly/2w4FiGw